-The financial statements have been prepared under the historical cost convention unless otherwise specified within these accounting policies and in accordance with Section 1A of Financial Reporting Standard 102, the Financial Reporting Standard applicable in the UK and the Republic of Ireland and the Companies Act 2006.
+The financial statements have been prepared under the historical cost convention unless otherwise specified within these accounting polocies and in accordance with Section 1A of Financial Reporting Standard 102, The Financial Reporting Standard applicable in the UK and the Republic of Ireland and Compnaies Act 2006.

-The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
+The preparation of financial statements in compliance of FRS 102 requires the use of certain critical accounting estimates.
 It also requires management to exercise judgment in applying the Company's accounting policies (see note 3).